Sterling falls to 12-day low as dollar strength dominates

+The pound fell to its lowest in almost two weeks on Tuesday against both the dollar and the euro as investors sought safe haven currencies following a crash in oil prices.
+U.S. oil futures turned negative for the first time ever on Monday, causing the dollar to rise to near two-week highs against a basket of assets as investors shunned riskier assets.
-The pound fell slightly against a stronger dollar in early trading on Tuesday, hitting a 12-day low as better-than-expected UK unemployment data had little impact on economic sentiment.
-Unemployment benefit claims increased by 12,100 in March, far below the median forecast of 172,500 in a Reuters poll of economists.

-But the data is based on the situation on March 12, 11 days before the government declared the lockdown that has paralysed much of Britain's economy.
-So the reading had little effect on a market driven by the dollar's strength due a plunge in oil prices that on Monday pushed crude futures to below zero for the first time.
+The change in global risk appetite drove the pound more than better-than-expected unemployment data for March, which showed that unemployment benefit claims increased by 12,100 in March, far below the median forecast of 172,500 in a Reuters poll of economists.
+The data was based on the situation on March 12, 11 days before the government declared the lockdown that has paralysed much of Britain's economy, limiting its impact on the economic outlook.

-Versus the dollar, the pound was down as much as 0.4% at $1.2388, its lowest in 12 days.
-It was little changed to the euro, at 87.36 pence per euro.
 "UK labour market data was largely a non-event...
 Today it's all about dollar strength and low oil prices," said Kenneth Broux, FX strategist at Societe Generale.
+Versus the dollar, the pound was down 0.93% at $1.2315, its lowest in 13 days.
+Versus the euro it was last down around half a percent, at 87.95 pence per euro.

+As measures to limit the spread of the coronavirus, such as shutting down businesses, take their toll on the economy, Britain is facing what is expected to be its worst recession in 300 years.
+In addition to the economic fallout from the lockdown, the pound is also being held down by Brexit, negotiations for which are due to take place via teleconferencing over the next three months.

+"Inward investors are skeptical of any political or potential political disruption," said Jane Foley, FX strategist at Rabobank, who expects news of how the negotiations are progressing to have an impact on the pound.
+"Given that the economy will be in a recession this year because of the crisis, given that a huge amount of workers have been furloughed, I think there's increased skepticism that the UK government will have the procedures in place in January next year to deal with a whole new system," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)